 On Friday, Aug.
-29, former IB teacher and current culture ambassador for the United States in Algeria, Linde Barrett, spoke to Mr. Cubas’ IB Anthropology class about her experience in Algeria.
-During her final year at Gulliver, Mrs. Barrett was selected to serve as a cultural ambassador for the country.
+29, former IB teacher and current cultural ambassador for the United States in Algeria, Linde Barrett, spoke to Mario Cubas’ IB Anthropology class about her experience in Algeria.
+Barrett was selected while still teaching at the Upper School.

-“I went through a very rigorous and laborious process while I was teaching here, trying to keep it all quiet,” Barrett said.
+“I went through a very rigorous and laborious process,” Barrett said.

 At the end of the process, she was offered the opportunity to teach Algerian government officials the English language.
-She took the job despite having limited knowledge of the country.
+She took the job, despite admitting that she did not know a lot about the country, and the opportunity allowed her to travel, teach, and learn more about Algerian culture.

-“As Americans, we know so little about the country,” she said.
-“It’s such a rich country, full of history, culture, it has resources, yet we know so little about it,” Barrett said.
+“As Americans, we know so little about the country,” Barrett said.
+“It’s such a rich country, full of history, culture, resources, yet we know so little about it.”

-During her time there, she also made history, becoming the first teacher to work at the Ministry of Foreign Affairs compound.
+During her time there, Barrett has also made history, becoming the first teacher to work at the Ministry of Foreign Affairs compound.

 She emphasized that she is not just the first American but also the first foreign teacher to set foot on the compound.

+According to Barrett, one of the main reasons she got the position was her teaching style, which emphasizes collaboration through projects.
 Her main goal was to teach her students the four components—speaking, reading, listening, and writing—with the ultimate goal of achieving fluency.
+Barrett explained that she was also learning from her students.

 For her students, learning English was of the utmost importance.
 In 2022, the country began its shift away from its French roots, naming English as the country’s secondary language.